-Milk – Milk is added to thin down aamras.
-You can replace regular milk with any plant-based milk for a vegan version.
+Milk – Milk is added to thin down the aam ras.
+To make this dessert vegan, replace dairy milk with plant-based milk like coconut milk, almond milk, or soy milk.

-Sugar – Adjust the amunt depending on your taste prefernece and the sweetnss of the mangoes.
+Sugar – Adjust the amount depending on your taste preference and the sweetness of mangoes.

-Gujarati Aamras recipe (also called keri no ras) uses dry ginger powder (sonth) instead of cardamom, and it tastes delicious too.
+Gujarati Aamras recipe (also called keri no ras) uses dry ginger powder (sonth) instead of cardamom powder, and it tastes delicious too.
 You can try this version as well.